 We work with tax and securities attorneys that review all of our documents prior to being released.

 No investments are completely secure.
-While we have a very thorough due diligence process to designed to mitigate as many risks as possible, there are many factors that are simply outside our control.
+While we have a very thorough due diligence process designed to mitigate as many risks as possible, there are many factors that are simply outside of our control.
 We recommend consulting your investing team when assessing the risk of investing in speculative real estate investments.

 Generally, no. While we understand circumstance arise that require our investors to exit offerings before they conclude, we cannot guarantee investments will be available prior to the closing of the offering.
 We can commit to trying to replace investors within a current offering, but any expenses occurred in the replacement are the responsibility of the exiting investor.

 To date, we have raised over $8.5M in investment funding.